RamireddyPradeep/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 I/O devices and CPUs with PCIe atomics support
 ------------------------------------------------

-For optimum use of PCIe 3.0 atomic operations features, PCIe-supported I/O devices are needed.
+For optimum compatibility and use of PCIe 3.0 for atomic operations, PCIe-supported I/O devices are needed.
 Some of the I/O devices with PCIe atomic support are:

 * Mellanox ConnectX-5 InfiniBand Card
 * Cray Aries Interconnect